ontox-project/Llemy/README.md

 ## Acknowledgements

-- This project was a collaboration between ONTOX, VHP4Safety,and Elixir Europe.
+- This project was a collaboration between ONTOX, ELIXIR-LU and VHP4Safety.
-- MINERVA API (via ontox.elixir-luxembourg.org) for providing structured data on liver lipid metabolism
+- MINERVA API for providing structured data physiological/disease maps.
-- Perplexity for web research capabilities
-- LangChain for the agent orchestration framework
-- Streamlit for the user interface